 - 1. One business will make changes to its employment policies and procedures to comply with Title I of the Americans with Disabilities Act (ADA). - 2.
-One business in Rockland County will produce an audio accessible version of its employee handbook. - 3.
-RILC, in affiliation with New York Employment Support Services, (NYESS), will establish a contract with the US Social Security Administration to serve as an Employment Network to provide employment services under the Ticket To Work Program. - 4.
-One major employer in Rockland County will incorporate Disability Awareness and Sensitivity Training, conducted by RILC, as an annual in-service program for new personnel. - 5.
-One business/employer will make its employment application available in large print for applicants who are visually impaired. - 6.
-One Chamber of Commerce or other business membership organization in Rockland County will provide Disability Awareness Training to its members, provided by RILC. - 7.
-A local food pantry or soup kitchen, in collaboration with RILC, will provide on-site outreach services, including but not limited to: information and referral, benefits advisement, and information about employment support programs for persons with disabilities who go to their facilities. - 8.
-As a result of RILC and the NYS Office For People With Developmental Disabilities (OPWDD) collaboratively working to change hiring policies, at least one company in Rockland County will change its hiring policies to become compliant with Title I of the Americans with Disabilities Act (ADA). - 9.
-An employment agency will establish an outreach policy directed towards finding employment opportunities for people with disabilities. - 10.
-At least one corporation in Rockland County will amend their diversity policies to include people with disabilities. - 11.
-At least one Corporation will establish policies and procedures to reach out to people with disabilities for employment opportunities.
+One business in Rockland County will produce an accessible version of its employee handbook. - 3.
+One major employer in Rockland County will incorporate Disability Awareness and Sensitivity Training, conducted by RILC, as an annual in-service program for new personnel. - 4.
+One business/employer will make its employment application available in an accessible format for applicants with disabilities. - 5.
+One Chamber of Commerce or other business membership organization in Rockland County will provide Disability Awareness Training to its members, provided by RILC. - 6.
+As a result of RILC and the NYS Office for People With Developmental Disabilities (OPWDD) collaboratively working to change hiring policies, at least one company in Rockland County will change its hiring policies to become compliant with Title I of the Americans with Disabilities Act (ADA). - 7.
+An employment agency will establish an outreach policy directed towards finding employment opportunities for people with disabilities. - 8.
+At least one corporation in Rockland County will amend their annual diversity training to include people with disabilities. - 9.
+At least one corporation will establish policies and procedures to improve outreach to people with disabilities for employment opportunities.

 - 1. A long term care facility in Rockland County (hospital, nursing home or a rehabilitation center) will change its policies and procedures to include information on community resources, which will allow people (its' residents/patients) to transition to or remain in the community. - 2.
-One community agency in Rockland County will make a policy and procedural change to facilitate a more efficient referral process for community services, including Independent Living Center services and resources.
+One community agency in Rockland County will make a policy and procedural change to facilitate a more efficient referral process for community services, including Independent Living Center services and resources. - 3.
+A local nursing home will include a peer group to explore issues regarding community living as part of its community transition process. - 4.
+A community agency in Rockland County will change its policies and procedures to ensure that the individuals with disabilities that they serve are fully informed about the services available to help them transition from an institution or remain in the community. - 5.
+A Mental Health provider in Rockland County will increase the availability of psychiatric/evaluation and other mental health services (including services for consumers with dual diagnosis), as well as non-psychiatric diagnosis and evaluative medical services for children and/or adults with disabilities.